Allard-Chris/avaya-switches-backup-script-TFTP-version/README.md

 Input file for switches list
 -------------

 You need to have a file where they are all switches's IP.
 He must to be in the same directory with the script.
-Example of input file.
+Example of input file :

 	Switch1 :
 	192.168.1.20